kyma-project/busola/docs/extensibility/resources.md

 ## list section

 The `list` section defines extra columns available in the list.
-The format is similar to the `form` section, however each entry consists only of two values:

 ### Item parameters